Luanda Science Center

 Interactive science for all ages on Luanda’s waterfront

 We went in as two adults and walked out feeling like kids again.
-Below is a concise, practical guide to plan your visit — from essentials and exhibition highlights to tips, a video glimpse and map.
+Below is a practical guide to help plan your visit, from essentials and exhibition highlights to tips, a short video glimpse and a map.

 Location